 Amir Levine with “Attached” opened a new world of understanding for me.

 I am deeply grateful to Amir for this book.

-Allow me to gush for one more sentence: Attached goes straight into one of my favorite books of all times when it comes to people and psychology.
+Allow me to gush for one more sentence: Attached goes straight into one of my favorite books of all time when it comes to people and psychology.

 If you have never heard of attachment theory before, I recommend you grab the book, study it, and then further expand on it as well.

-If you want to learn more about attachment, check my articles with video examples.
+If you want to learn more about attachments, check my articles with video examples.